St James’ Church, Kent has under pew heating and radiant heaters installed

 Radiant Church Heaters

 There is a trend for churches to replace pews with chairs.
 This approach allows for a more flexible use of the space and allows a church to be used for a wider range of events.
-Clearly, however, where there are no pews there can be no pew heaters.
+However, where there are no pews there can be no pew heaters.

 Where a church has no fixed pews, BN Thermic recommends quartz halogen heaters.
 As is the case with pew heaters, a halogen heating system is not designed to build up and maintain a body of warm air but will heat people directly.
 Halogen heaters are fully effective church heating instantly thus preventing energy waste.